WillyPChem/Jellium/JelliumIntegrals/README.md

 	- 1-electron kinetic energy integrals     - symmetry fully exploited  -> Kinetic.dat
 	- Nuclear Self-Energy - treat same as nuclear repulsion in H2O case   -> SelfEnergy.dat

-- To compile, type `make`

-(2) Give the number of grid points and the start and end of the domain as arguments when you execute the program and run in the background

-./JelliumIntegrals.exe 50 0 1 >& OUT.txt &

-Go enjoy a cup of coffee, its going to take > 20 minutes!